 - Time it right.
 When it comes to edible gifts, timing is everything.
 Bake too early during the holiday season and risk giving gifts that aren’t fresh.
 Bake too late and spend your last few days before the holidays frantically gifting baked goods that get pushed to the “community treats” table during holiday get-togethers.
 The best time to bake and gift is early to mid-December, so you can deliver the goodies while you’re out and about without rushing.

 - Plan an afternoon of baking—and make it fun.
 Grab your tools, pre-heat the oven, and start baking.
 The kinds of treats you’re making will determine what your spread looks like.
-But whether you make Mini Classic Chocolate Bundt Cakes, Mini Apple Pies, or Classic Spritz Cookies, you don’t have to go it alone.
-Grab the kids, and put them to work!
-They can glaze a Bundt cake or ice cookies.
+Whether you make Mini Classic Chocolate Bundt Cakes , Mini Apple Pies , or Mini Banana Bread Loaves, you don’t have to do it alone.
+Grab the kids and put them to work!
+They can glaze a Bundt cake or mix batter.
 The key is to give them a job and let them own it.
-Nobody said you have to gift all the cookies.
-Save the most “creative” ones and give them as special treats in your kids lunch boxes in those last few days of school before winter break.
+Nobody said you have to gift all the treats.
+Save the most “creative” ones and add them to your kids’ lunch boxes as special treats in those last few days of school before winter break.

 - Make special deliveries.
 Once boxed, edible gifts will stay fresh from anywhere from two to seven days, depending on what you’re gifting.
 Because they’re in boxes, you could place them all in your back seat or trunk and deliver to friends, neighbors, teachers, and so on over the course of a week.
 Keep a box of your holiday cards close by, and hand-deliver the items together.
 And to help your kids see how special it makes someone feel to receive a thoughtful, homemade gift, take them along to make special deliveries, too.

-Oh, and there’s one step we forgot.
-Taste testing.
+Oh, and there’s one step—taste testing!
 But you can probably figure out the best time to add that into the process.
 Happy gifting!